 Officials charged with procurement should have experience with large projects and should have the highest levels of integrity so that they have the capacity to prevent mismanagement, waste and potential corruption.
-They should be empowered to take decisions with regard to the management of vendors.
+They should be empowered to take decisions regarding the management of vendors.
+Adequate policy/rules should be put into effect to ensure that there is no conflict of interest while outsourcing any projects to third parties.